React - Routing with Browser Router (LEGACY)

 This is also a point where the implementation can vary.
 The following implementation is just one out of many ways to set up a navigation bar in a React application.

-• It is similar to the a tag in HTML but it is used to set up links in a single page application.
+atag in HTML but it is used to set up links in a single page application. - The

-• The to prop is used to specify the path to the page that the link should navigate to.
+toprop is used to specify the path to the page that the link should navigate to. - For example, the

 1